 First-time Homebuyer Education Workshop

 All BMR household members who will appear on loan and title must complete a first-time homebuyer workshop from an approved housing counseling agent before applying for a unit.
 Currently approved workshops include those offered by Asian, Inc., Mission Economic Development Agency (MEDA), Consumer Credit Counseling Service of San Francisco (CCCSF), San Francisco Housing Development Corporation (SFHDC) and San Francisco LGBT Center.
 Please visit www.homeownershipsf.org to view workshop dates and times.
-The certificate is valid for all MOH programs for 2 years from the date of issuance.
+Certificate of Homebuyer Education issued before May 1, 2015 is valid for 2 years from the date of issuance.
+Verification of Homebuyer Education Completion is valid for 1 year from the date of issuance.
+In the case of buyers receiving down payment assistance from the City, certificates must not be older than 6 months from the time of closing on the unit.

 In order to apply to and enter the lottery for a BMR unit, both new and resale, all titleholders must obtain a loan pre-approval from an approved BMR lender and submit this pre-approval with the application.